-Even if any of our product candidates receive marketing approval, they may fail to achieve the degree of market acceptance by physicians, patients, third-party payors and others in the medical community necessary for commercial success.
+Even if any of our product candidates receive marketing approval, they may fail to achieve the degree of market acceptance by physicians, patients, thirdparty payors and others in the medical community necessary for commercial success.

-If 5F9, FSI-189 and FSI-174 and any other future product candidates receive marketing approval, whether as a single agent or in combination with other therapies, they may nonetheless fail to gain sufficient market acceptance by physicians, patients, third-party payors and others in the medical community.
+If 5F9 and any other future product candidates receive marketing approval, whether as a single agent or in combination with other therapies, they may nonetheless fail to gain sufficient market acceptance by physicians, patients, third-party payors and others in the medical community.
 For example, current approved immunotherapies, and other cancer treatments like chemotherapy and radiation therapy, are well established in the medical community, and doctors may continue to rely on these therapies.
-If any of our product candidates do not achieve an adequate level of acceptance, we may not generate significant product revenues and we may not become profitable.
-The degree of market acceptance of our product candidates, if approved for commercial sale, will depend on a number of factors, including:
+If 5F9 and any other future product candidates do not achieve an adequate level of acceptance, we may not generate significant product revenues and we may not become profitable.
+The degree of market acceptance of 5F9 and any future products, if approved for commercial sale, will depend on a number of factors, including: